Skip to main content

 Grant access to existing tasks (optional)

-Before clicking Invite, decide whether to share existing tasks:
+Before clicking Invite, use the Grant access checkbox to decide whether to share existing tasks:

-• Ticked: the collaborator can see all tasks that already exist in this project.
+• Ticked: the collaborator gets access to all tasks that already exist in this project.

 • Unticked: the collaborator joins the project but starts with an empty view.
 You can share tasks with them individually at the task level.